Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: Introduction

-For the asymptotic behavior of the contact instanton map near each puncture of the punctured Riemann surface, we provide the following asymptotic convergence result under a suitable finite energy hypothesis.
-For this study, it is an important ingredient to classify the \emph{massless instanton} (i.e., $E^\pi(w) = 0$) on the cylinder $\R \times S^1$ equipped with the standard complex structure $j$.
-This is where the main difference between $Q = 0$ and $Q \neq 0$ occurs.
+For the study of the asymptotic behavior of the contact instanton map near the punctures, it is important to classify all possible \emph{massless instantons} (i.e., instantons satisfying $E^\pi(w) = 0$) on the cylinder $\R \times S^1$ equipped with the standard complex structure $j$.
+This classification of massless instantons differs greatly between the $Q = 0$ and $Q \neq 0$ regimes.

 \begin{prop} Let $w: \R \times S^1 \to M$ be a massless contact instanton.
 Then there exists a leaf of the Reeb foliation such that we can write $w_\infty(\tau,t)= \gamma(-Q\, \tau + T\, t)$, where $\gamma$ is a parameterization of the leaf satisfying $\dot \gamma = X_\lambda(\gamma)$.